AvaPL/avapl.github.io/_posts/2022-11-11-adding-transactions-to-scala-repositories.md

 where `G` is the output effect of the transaction.
 Executing a transaction enclosed in `F` is as simple as calling `transactor#apply` method.

-The last piece that we need is the definition of the transactor itself and a slight modification in the service definition:
+The last piece that we need is a transactor instance and a slight modification in the service definition:

 ```scala
 implicit val transactor: ConnectionIO ~> IO = new (ConnectionIO ~> IO) {